Skip to main content

 College

-You may find it useful to do a course to get an insight into the promotions industry.
-Courses include:
+You may find it useful to do a college course to get an insight into the music promotions industry, for example:

 Entry requirements